 From old wives' tales to a variety of scientific studies, getting a good night’s sleep can be helped by a number of ways; be it having a mug of warm milk, sleeping on your back, doing more exercise, eating earlier in the evening, drinking less caffeine or waking up earlier in the morning.
 While those methods work for some people and fail for others, our range of supplements have been scientifically proven to help you maintain a healthy sleep cycle and maximise your ability to burn fat while you do.

 It's possible for people's levels of serotonin to become lowered by stress or age.
 As well as being essential to a healthy sleep cycle, serotonin also helps combat mood swings, appetite, weight gain/loss and depression.
 Taking 5-HTP supplement ensures your body's serotonin levels are healthy, meaning you can start getting a good night's sleep.

 Grown in France, Canada and the U.S, Montmorency cherries are a sour fruit that are jam-packed with anthocyanins, which are strong antioxidants with a number of health benefits, most notably helping sleep issues.
 As well as helping sleep, these cherries also combat gout, anxiety and a host of other medical problems.
-While it takes a lot of Montmorency cherries to get everything the body needs, this supplement offers the same amount of goodness as an armful of cherries.
+While it takes a lot of Montmorency cherries to get everything the body needs, our Primal Reds Red Fruits drink will help you get there.